-The primary methods used by the JPAC/DPAA Laboratory were by 19th century dental comparison techniques and fuzzy clavicle x-ray comparisons.
+The primary methods used by the now defunct Joint POW/MIA Accounting Command (JPAC) and the current DPAA Laboratory are 19th century dental comparison techniques and fuzzy clavicle x-ray comparisons.

 On 30 January 2015, JPAC was officially deactivated by the Department of Defense.
 The Defense Department’s efforts at reform followed a series of embarrassing scandals and damning revelations in reports and testimony before Congress concerning failures in the effort to identify missing war dead.

 Prior to being disbanded, the JPAC Laboratory referred to 21st century techniques such as biometric comparisons, cranial facial recognition computerization, and DNA analysis as “voodoo science.”

 Most of the same JPAC Laboratory managers when the organization was disbanded in 2015 under a firestorm of criticism now work in the DPAA Laboratory.